sujith-juego/libraryManagementTraining/README.md

   * When user passes book_id and return date, user should be assigned with the book
   * the book should be marked as borrowed and return date will be filled
   * User can return the book before or on the return date.
 If the book is returned after the return date, include the total time taken from return date to current date
+  * Admin can create or update the books